gwigz/homunculus/README.md

 [Second Life](https://www.secondlife.com), utilizing the official [Second Life UDP protocol](http://wiki.secondlife.com/wiki/Protocol).

+Homunculus _is not affiliated with or sponsored by Linden Research, Linden Lab or Second Life._

 > [!CAUTION]
 >
 > **This library is a work in progress!**